-Use the SHA-1 hash function to hash and sign the policy statement that you created in the To create the policy statement for a signed URL that uses a custom policy (p.
-148) procedure.
+Use the SHA-1 hash function and RSA to hash and sign the JSON policy statement that you created in the procedure To create the policy statement for a signed URL that uses a custom policy (p.
+191).
+Use the version of the policy statement that no longer includes whitespace but that has not yet been base64-encoded.

 For the private key that is required by the hash function, use the private key that is associated with the applicable active trusted signer.

 The method that you use to hash and sign the policy statement depends on your programming language and platform.
-For sample code, see Code and Examples for Creating a Signature for a Signed URL (p.
-157).
+For sample code, see Code Examples for Creating a Signature for a Signed URL (p.
+214).

-- 2. Remove whitespace from the hashed and signed string. - 3.
-Base64-encode the string. - 4.
+- 2. Remove whitespace (including tabs and newline characters) from the hashed and signed string. - 3.
+Base64-encode the string using MIME base64 encoding.
+For more information, see Section 6.8, Base64 Content-Transfer-Encoding in RFC 2045, MIME (Multipurpose Internet Mail Extensions) Part One: Format of Internet Message Bodies. - 4.
 Replace characters that are invalid in a URL query string with characters that are valid.
 The following table lists invalid and valid characters.